threepistons/recipes/casserole.recipe.md

 8. Chop the potatoes into chunk a little smaller than you might use for a "roastie" but certainly bigger than dauphinoise, and spread them in a layer on top of the carrots.
 If there are gaps in the layer, chop and add more potatoes.
 9. Arrange the sausages on top of the potatoes, trying to have a bit of space around each one.
 10. Put the lid on the casserole dish and transfer it to the oven.
+11. If your casserole dish is thin-walled stainless steel, remove the lid 30 minutes before the end of the cooking.
+Users of heavy cast iron pots need not do this because your lid will radiate sufficient heat to brown the sausages.

 ### Metadata